 25 Encouraging Bible Verses for Addiction Recovery

-If you have struggled with addiction of any kind, you fully understand that it feels like a never-ending battle.
+If you have struggled with addiction of any kind, you fully understand that addiction recovery feels like a never-ending battle.
 Whether drug addiction, alcohol addiction, substance abuse, sexual immorality, or other addictive behaviors, the Word of God is the first step on the right path.

 Throughout my whole adult life, my struggle has been food.
 I have struggled with yo-yo dieting and obesity for decades.
 Food has always been my way of escape when faced with difficult times, celebrating the good times, and any time in between.